gazebosim/design/finding_resources.md

 Similar to absolute paths, the use of paths relative to the current working directory can be handy for users.

+**All resources that are loaded from the command line** must support paths relative to the current directory.
+This is optional for files that are referenced from other files, like textures.

 **Current file path**